aircrack-ng/aircrack-ng/README.md

 Note: Airmon-ng only requires pciutils if the system has a PCI/PCIe bus and it is populated.
       Such bus can be present even if not physically visible.
-For example, it is present, but not populated on the Raspberry Pi 4, therefore pciutils isn't required on that board
+For example, it is present, and populated on the Raspberry Pi 4, therefore pciutils is required on that device.

 ## Optional stuff